-(A) There shall be documentation that the food service operation complies with the regulations of the local or state health department.
+(A) (Essential) There shall be documentation that the food service operation complies with the regulations of the local or state health department.

-(F) All persons involved in the preparation of food shall receive a pre-assignment medical examination and annual re-examinations.
+(F) Essential All persons involved in the preparation of food shall receive a pre-assignment medical examination and annual re-examinations.

 (G) The jail shall institute policies and procedures that require that: